The Dew Lakes and Dun Mountain Loop

-It started to get pretty cold, and we still had a decent hike ahead of us of around 12 Kms (according the the marvellous Nelson Trails website).
-We left the top at 2.50pm and descended down to the Dun Saddle via the Dun Shelter.
+It started to get pretty cold, and we still had a decent hike ahead of us of around 12 km (according to Nelson Trails).
+We left the top at 2.50 pm and descended down to the Dun Saddle via the Dun Shelter.
 I popped my head around the door of the tiny shelter, which allowed me to officially ‘bag’ it for Hut Bagger NZ.
 It took half an hour to get down to Dun Saddle, the one place in NZ where it is impossible to get lost! 🙂

 The Dun Mountain Track

 From the Dun Saddle, we took the Dun Mountain Track back down to the Maitai Dam.
 The signage read 3.5 hours, but it took us just over 2 hours from here – around 10 km I’d guess.

 The Dun Mountain track is a walking and mountain biking track.
 It’s probably very exciting to mountain bike, and much less exciting if you’re walking.
 I enjoyed it marginally more on the descent than I had when I hiked up it 9 months ago, but only because it wasn’t raining.
 The views were nice though.

 The trail wasn’t difficult and had us following a mostly straight section for a kilometre or so before a short forested area, which was a bit wet following the gully down.
 Then it was out into the open again and descending the zig-zagged trail to the Maitai River.